dmagnant/FinanceAutomation/README.md

 ## PREREQUISITES:

-GnuCash (open-source accounting software)
+-GnuCash (open-source accounting software)

-Keepass (password management)
+-Keepass (password management)

-Selenium-compatible browser installed
+-Selenium-compatible browser installed

-Python
+-Python

-TO RUN:
+## TO RUN:

 running the Launch.py file will start the Django application locally as well as launch Chrome in remote debugging mode From there, user can navigate to respective script page and launch desired scripts